On your back? Side? Face-down? Mice show how we sleep may trigger or protect our brain from diseases like ALS - NewsBreak

 ( The Conversation ) – Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease, is the most common form of motor neuron disease.
 People with ALS progressively lose the ability to initiate and control muscle movements, including the ability to speak, swallow and breathe.

 There is no known cure.
-But recently, we studied mice and identified a new target in the fight against this devastating disease: the brain’s waste clearance system.3 dead, 11 wounded in downtown Philadelphia shooting
+But recently, we studied mice and identified a new target in the fight against this devastating disease: the brain’s waste clearance system.Food safety recalls: what consumers should know

 Neurodegenerative diseases – including Parkinson’s disease, Alzheimer’s and multiple sclerosis – share many similarities, even though their clinical symptoms and disease progression may look very different.
-The incidence of these diseases increases with age.
-They are progressive and relentless and result in gradual loss of brain tissue.
+The incidence of these diseases increase with age.
+They are progressive and relentless, and result in gradual loss of brain tissue.
 We also see waste proteins accumulate in the brain.

 Our new research looked at how the glymphatic system, which removes waste from the brain, could prevent ALS.